Mainspring

 Series C in 2013

-KiOR, Inc. is a renewable fuels company that specializes in producing and selling cellulosic gasoline and diesel derived from lignocellulosic biomass.
-Utilizing its proprietary biomass-to-cellulosic fuel technology, the company aims to supply its products to refiners, terminal and rack owners, and fleet operators for vehicle use.
-Founded in 2007 and headquartered in Pasadena, Texas, KiOR is focused on contributing to sustainable energy solutions by converting biomass into clean fuels.
+KiOR, Inc. is a renewable fuels company that specializes in the production of cellulosic gasoline and diesel derived from lignocellulosic biomass.
+Utilizing its proprietary biomass-to-cellulosic fuel technology platform, the company aims to provide sustainable fuel alternatives to refiners, terminal and rack owners, as well as fleet operators.
+Founded in 2007 and headquartered in Pasadena, Texas, KiOR is committed to addressing the growing demand for renewable energy solutions in the transportation sector.

 Stion